 However, a query need not include all of the entailed sentences.
-If a query $\qry$ partitions the set of diagnoses into $\dx$, $\dnx$ and $\dz$ and there exists an (irreducible) subset $\qry' \subset \qry$ which preserves the partition then it is sufficient to query $\qry'$.
+If a query $\qry$ partitions the set of diagnoses into $\dx$, $\dnx$ and $\dz$ and an (irreducible) subset $\qry' \subset \qry$ exists which preserves the partition then it is sufficient to query $\qry'$.
 In our example, $\qry_2:\{B(w),C(w)\}$ can be reduced to its subset $\qry'_2:\{C(w)\}$.
 If there are multiple irreducible subsets that preserve the partition then we select one of them.

-All queries and corresponding partitions generated in Example~\ref{ex:simple} are presented in Table~\ref{tab:example1}.
+All of the queries and their corresponding partitions generated in Example~\ref{ex:simple} are presented in Table~\ref{tab:example1}.
 Given these queries the debugger has to decide which one should be asked first in order to minimize the number of queries to be answered.
-A popular query selection heuristic (called ``Split-in-half'') prefers those queries, which allow to remove a half of the diagnoses from the set $\mD$, regardless of the answer of an oracle.
+A popular query selection heuristic (called ``split-in-half'') prefers queries which allow half of the diagnoses to be removed from the set $\mD$ regardless of the answer of an oracle.

-Using the data presented in Table~\ref{tab:example1}, the ``Split-in-half'' heuristic determines that asking the oracle if $\mo_t \models \{C(w)\}$ is the best query (i.e.\ the reduced query $\qry_2$), as two diagnoses from the set $\mD$ are removed regardless of the answer.
-Let us assume that $\md_1$ is the target diagnosis, then an oracle will answer $no$ to our question (i.e.\ $\mo_t \not\models \setof{C(w)}$).
+Using the data presented in Table~\ref{tab:example1}, the ``split-in-half'' heuristic determines that asking the oracle if $(\mo_t \models \{C(w)\})$ is the best query (i.e.\ the reduced query $\qry_2$), as two diagnoses from the set $\mD$ are removed regardless of the answer.
+Assuming that $\md_1$ is the target diagnosis, then an oracle will answer $no$ to our question (i.e.\ $\mo_t \not\models \setof{C(w)}$).
 Based on this feedback, the diagnoses $\md_3$ and $\md_4$ are removed according to Property~\ref{prop:removeDiag}.
-Given the updated set of diagnoses $\mD$ and $\Te=\setof{C(w)}$ the partitioning algorithm returns the only partition $\tuple{\setof{B(w)},\setof{\md_2},\setof{\md_1}, \emptyset}$.
-Therefore we ask the query $\setof{B(w)}$, which is also answered with $no$ by the oracle.
-Consequently, we identified $\md_1$ as the only remaining minimal diagnosis.
+Given the updated set of diagnoses $\mD$ and $\Te=\setof{\setof{C(w)}}$ the partitioning algorithm returns the only partition $\tuple{\setof{B(w)},\setof{\md_2},\setof{\md_1}, \emptyset}$.
+The heuristic then selects the query $\setof{B(w)}$, which is also answered with $no$ by the oracle.
+Consequently, $\md_1$ is identified as the only remaining minimal diagnosis.

 In general, if $n$ is the number of diagnoses and we can split the set of diagnoses in half with each query, then the minimum number of queries is $log_2{n}$.
 Note that this minimum number of queries can only be achieved when all minimal diagnoses are considered at once, which is intractable even for relatively small values of $n$.